Tamim-29/Tamim-29/README.md

 # Wassup Buddy !!
 It's me u'r Tamim .
 All good ?
 Let's introduce me at the down !!

 ## About Me
-I'm a dedicated and passionate developer with a deep interest in Web Development & Networking .
-A little bit eccedentesiast.
+I'm a dedicated and passionate developer with a deep interest in Web Development & Networking
 ## Bio
 A Little Awaken Turtle Who Always Tensed...!!
 ## Skills